Biography

 Nina is also a student of the Seattle Chamber Music Academy (SCMA) and has performed numerous times with the SCMA’s chamber music program at Benaroya hall, Seattle.

-Nina has also taken masterclasses with many acclaimed pianists, such as Robert Shannon, Orion Weiss, Stanislav Ioudenitch, Alvin Chow, Steven Spooner, Natalia Trull, Anne-Marie McDermott, Ilana Vered, Joseph Rackers, Marina Lomazov, Eleonora Karpukhova, Paige Roberts Molloy, Marta Aznavoorian, Jean-David Coen, Alexandre Moutouzhkine, Andrew Armstrong, Le Ho Hai, Andreas Frolich, Philip Raskin, John Weems, Tatiana Ioudenitch, Sergei Artsibashev.
+Nina has also taken masterclasses with many acclaimed pianists, such as Maria Joao Pires, Ilana Vered, Jan Jiracek von Arnim, Pierce Lane, Robert Shannon, Orion Weiss, Stanislav Ioudenitch, Andrey Gugnin, Nicolas Namoradze, Alvin Chow, Steven Spooner, Enrico Eisi, Rebecca Penneys, Natalia Trull, Anne-Marie McDermott, Gerardo Teissonniere, Joseph Rackers, Marina Lomazov, Eleonora Karpukhova, Paige Roberts Molloy, Marta Aznavoorian, Jean-David Coen, Alexandre Moutouzhkine, Andrew Armstrong, Le Ho Hai, Andreas Frolich, Philip Raskin, John Weems and others.

 Nina is also a harpsichord student and continuo player at the Early Music Youth Academy (Seattle), which is part of the Seattle Historical Arts for Kids Society.
 As a harpsichordist, Nina took lessons with acclaimed harpsichordists and fortepianists such as David Breitman and Mark Edwards (Oberlin Conservatory of Music).

 As an addition to her music studies, Nina is an active member of several musical non-profit organizations.
-She is a regional co-director at Back to Bach International Music Society, Director of Education at two PNW student based musical non-profits: ConChord Music and Project CliKK.
+She served the community as a Regional co-director at Back to Bach International Music Society, and currently working as a Director of Global Operations at Back to Bach.
+Nina also is a member of a Composition Committee. in addition, Nina is a Vice President at the PNW student based musical non-profit ConChord Music and Managing Director at Project CliKK.

 Nina is giving free recitals and lectures about classical music at local schools, senior homes, and fundraising events.